-Serengeti National Park is a 5,700 square mile park located in Tanzania, Africa.
+Serengeti National Park is a 5,700-square-mile park in Tanzania, Africa.
 It is the oldest national park in the country, which began when a partial game reserve was created in 1921 to protect the lions in the region.
 It became Serengeti National Park in 1951.
-Prior to the arrival of the Britons in 1913, the first European known to visit the Serengeti was Oscar Baumann, in 1892.
-Oscar discovered Maasai people in the region that had been there for 200 years.
+Before the arrival of the Britons in 1913, the first European known to visit the Serengeti was Oscar Baumann in 1892.
+Oscar met the Maasai people in the region that had been there for 200 years.
 The Britons evicted the Maasai from the park in 1959.

-This park contains a diverse selection of habitats and wildlife.
+However, this park contains a diverse selection of habitats and wildlife.
 For the sake of comparison, the Serengeti National Park is approximately the size of Northern Ireland.
 It offers some of the most spectacular and undisturbed natural habitats found anywhere on the globe.
 The Serengeti National Park is bordered by Lake Victoria in the west, Lake Eyasi in the south, and the Great Rift Valley to the east.

 Serengeti National Park has a tropical climate.
-Like the rest of Tanzania, there is a dry season from June to October, and two distinct rainy seasons.
+Like the rest of Tanzania, there is a dry season from June to October and two distinct rainy seasons.
 The first, with ‘long rains’, runs from March to the end of May, while the short rains occur from November to December.

 Kilidove offers you the best safari experience.
 Embark with us on the journey of a lifetime.